ScriptBasic/WinPBX/docs/CVAR Class.md

 # <a name="Operators"></a>Operators

 Procedures that perform a certain function with their operands.
+They do the same actions that the native FreeBasic operators but with variants.
+For detailed descriptions see the FreeBasic documentation.

 ```
 OPERATOR & (BYREF cv1 AS CVAR, BYREF cv2 AS CVAR) AS CVAR